Observation of $D^+\to K^0_S\pi^0\mu^+\nu_\mu$, Test of Lepton Flavor Universality and First Angular Analysis of $D^+\to \bar{K}^\ast(892)^0\ell^+\nu_\ell$

-Corresponding integration ranges to obtain $\mathcal{I}_{3-9}$ are listed in Supplemental Material~\cite{supplemental}.
+Corresponding integration ranges to obtain unnormalized $\mathcal{I}_{3-9}$ are listed in Supplemental Material~\cite{supplemental}.
 Since the term $\mathcal{I}_1$ has no dependence on the decay angles, it provides only a normalization factor and is not considered in this Letter.
 The normalized and integrated observables $\langle \mathcal{I}_i\rangle$ are defined as

 In addition to the full $q^2$ range, five different integration ranges (bins) in $q^2$ are defined.
-The integration in $\cos \theta_K$ is defined to optimize the sensitivity to beyond-SM effects by integrating out contributions from the dominant $P$-wave $\bar{K}^{*0}$ resonance in the dihadron system.
+The integration in $\cos \theta_K$ is defined to optimize the sensitivity to beyond-SM effects by integrating out contributions from the dominant $P$-wave $\bar{K}^{*0}$ resonance in the dihadron system, the integration regions differ since $\mathcal{I}_{2,3,6,9}$ are even in $\cos\theta_K$, while $\mathcal{I}_{4,5,7,8}$ are odd.
 Experimentally, the observables are determined by measuring the decay-rate asymmetries in the data split according to piecewise-defined angular regions.
-As an example, from Eqs.~\ref{eq:integral} and \ref{eq:integralcosK}, $\langle \mathcal{I}_2\rangle$ is measured as
+As an example, from Eqs.~(\ref{eq:integral}) and (\ref{eq:integralcosK}), $\langle \mathcal{I}_2\rangle$ is measured as